 This one is tough.
 One of my biggest fears is not being alive one day to watch my daughter grow up, so it isn't easy for me to personally grapple with who should be in charge of her if my wife and I aren't around.
 Nevertheless, without putting their wishes in writing, parents aren't doing their child (or the judge who appoints their guardian) any favors.
 In order to act in the child's best interest, courts want to know who the parents prefer to care for the child (both personally and financially).
 Without having guidance from the parents, courts are missing vital information to help them make a decision, hence why it is imperative that each parent with minor children appoint a guardian for their care in the event that both parents pass away.

 I put making a will and appointing guardians for minor children in the same category since a last will and testament is where most people appoint guardians for their children.
 However, another important reason for having a will is to distribute assets in your name which did not allow for beneficiary designations, or were missing them, to the surviving parent, similar to what was discussed in Step 1 above.

 Step 3: Buy life insurance

-Even though I don’t sell life insurance and am in no way an expert, I strongly urge all young parents to purchase life insurance.
+Even though I don't sell life insurance and am in no way an expert when it comes to talking about life settlements, I strongly urge all young parents to purchase life insurance.
 The reason is simple: kids are expensive and your surviving spouse may not have the ability to afford tuition, a mortgage, health insurance, food, and the myriad other expenses if your income was lost.
 Of course there is always charity, but the last place I want to see young parents is on a GoFundMe page to help pay their bills.
 That is what life insurance is for.
 Every working spouse owes it to their partner to protect them from poverty if they suddenly pass away.
 Every parent owes it to their children to make sure that their basic needs are met without shame or embarrassment.

 With great joy comes great responsibility, and I believe these three steps are foundational on the journey of a lifetime.